seamplex/feenox/README4hackers.markdown

   not know what a weak form is (even though other “similar” tools ask their users for that).

-- a [Git repository] with [GPL sources] (and [FDL documentation]) where [contributions are welcome].
+- a [Git repository] with [GPL sources] (and [CC-BY SA documentation]) where [contributions are welcome].
 In particular, each partial differential equation that FeenoX can solve correspondens to one of the subdirectories of `src/pdes` that provide [C entry points that the main mathematical framework calls as function pointer to build the elemental objects].
 The `autogen.sh` step (prior to `./configure` and `make`) detects the directory structure and includes all the